Scale Your Best Operator: The Complete Guide to Sales Enablement That Actually Works

 Every interaction should improve your system.
 Capture what works, eliminate what doesn't, and compound your learning over time.

-Your founders and best reps already do this instinctively.
-The question is: can you make it systematic for everyone?
+Your founders already do this instinctively.
+The question is whether you can make it systematic before the next batch of new hires flames out.

 Michael Torres